vijayanajay/simplest/docs/arch_review.md

 ## Part 1B: New Critical Architectural Flaws

  **-- NEW CRITICAL ARCHITECTURAL FLAW --**
+**Directive Reference (from arch_review.md):** FLAW-20250602-002 (Default Pass for Data Coverage Check) **Current Status:** RESOLVED
+**Evidence & Justification for Status:**
+   The `perform_vibe_checks` function in `src/meqsap/backtest.py` has been updated to explicitly check if `strategy_required_bars` (returned by `validated_params.get_required_data_coverage_bars()`) is `None`.
+If it is `None`, the `data_coverage_pass` is set to `False`, and a "FAILED" message is added, stating that the strategy did not explicitly define its data coverage requirements.
+This implements the stricter check proposed in the previous audit's Systemic Prevention Mandate (option 2a) and resolves the issue of silently bypassing the check.
+Verified `resolved_issues.md` entry for FLAW-20250602-002 is accurate.
+**Required Action (If Not Fully Resolved/Regressed):** N/A

+**-- NEW CRITICAL ARCHITECTURAL FLAW --**
 **Category:** Architectural Degeneration (Potentially insufficient validation for new strategies) **Location:** `src/meqsap/backtest.py::perform_vibe_checks` (lines related to `data_coverage_pass` default) and design of `src/meqsap/config.py::BaseStrategyParams.get_required_data_coverage_bars`.
 **Description:** The `perform_vibe_checks` function defaults `data_coverage_pass` to `True` with a permissive message if a strategy (derived from `BaseStrategyParams`) does not override `get_required_data_coverage_bars` to return a specific number of bars (i.e., if it returns `None`).
 This means new strategies that require significant historical data but fail to implement this method correctly will silently bypass the data coverage vibe check.
 **Consequences:** Strategies might be evaluated on insufficient data, leading to unreliable backtest results and potentially flawed decision-making.
 The system might appear to validate a strategy when a critical data requirement is not met.
+This flaw has been addressed by making `get_required_data_coverage_bars` an abstract method in `BaseStrategyParams`, forcing explicit implementation.
 **Justification for Criticality:** Directly impacts the reliability and correctness of backtest results, a core system function.
 This is a silent failure of a key validation check.
 **Root Cause Analysis:** Design flaw in `BaseStrategyParams` where `get_required_data_coverage_bars` returns `None` by default, coupled with handling in `perform_vibe_checks` that interprets `None` as "check passes" without adequate warning or failure.
 **Systemic Prevention Mandate:**